venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/adapter-sap/troubleshoot-operational-issues-with-the-sap-adapter.md

 ##  <a name="BKMK_SAPIDOCReceive"></a> Error sending or receiving IDOCs that have unreleased segments
  **Problem**

- The [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] gives an XmlReaderParsingException while sending IDOCs (using **Send** operation) or receiving IDOCs (using **Receive** operation) that have unreleased segments.
+ The [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] gives an XmlReaderParsingException while sending IDOCs (using <strong>Send</strong> operation) or receiving IDOCs (using <strong>Receive</strong> operation) that have unreleased segments.

  **Cause**

  IDOCs are constituted of segments.
-While generating metadata, the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] retrieves all the released segments that are present in the SAP system.
-However, when the adapter client uses the metadata to perform an operation such as receiving an IDOC, the [!INCLUDE[adaptersap_short](../../includes/adaptersap-short-md.md)] gives an XmlReaderParsingException.
+While generating metadata, the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] retrieves all the released segments that are present in the SAP system.
+However, when the adapter client uses the metadata to perform an operation such as receiving an IDOC, the [!INCLUDE [adaptersap_short](../../includes/adaptersap-short-md.md)] gives an XmlReaderParsingException.
 This occurs because when the IDOC is received, the SAP system might have sent some unreleased segments as well, the metadata for which was not generated by the adapter.

  **Resolution**